lamoro8800/Cars-Project/README.md

 + **Front-end Technologies:** We utilized HTML, CSS, and JavaScript to create an engaging and responsive user interface.
 + **Back-end Technologies:** The server-side logic was developed using PHP, and data storage was managed using SQL databases.

-This site was built using [PROJECT LINK](https://lamoro8800.github.io/Cars-Project/).
+The project is deployed.
+[PROJECT LINK](https://lamoro8800.github.io/Cars-Project/).